-Still more complicated cases show sclerenchyma arising in all three regions, sometimes the bands being all independent, sometimes united in various ways.
-In Cladium Mariscus those of all the regions are united into a continuous system which goes from the tegumentary ph, phloem ; x, xylem vessels ; p ph, protophloem.
-The bundle is surrounded by a small-celled sheath of sclerenchyma.
+Still more complicated cases show sclerenchyma arising

+in all three regions, sometimes the bands being all independent, sometimes united in various ways.
+In Cladium Mariscus (fig. 32, 14) those of all the regions are united into a continuous system which goes from the tegumentary region towards the interior of the stem, embracing the vascular bundles and attaching them to each other.

-FIG. 31. - VASCULAR BUNDLE OF STEM OF MONOCOTYLEDONOUS PLANT.
+FIG. 81.-VASCULAR BUNDLE OF STEM OF MONOCOTYLEDONOUS PLANT.
 (After Kny.)